charliebruce/cobble/README.md

 * Python 3

 It will achieve this by channeling the platform-specific calls / functionality through a C middleware, compiled into a library.
 Unity, Python etc will then call the native C functions within the library.

-It will follow a similar approach on each platform to the [Chromium](https://chromium.googlesource.com/chromium/src/+/master/device/bluetooth/) and [Qt](https://github.com/qt/qtconnectivity/tree/dev/src/bluetooth) Bluetooth layers, but will be much lighter and easier to understand.

 ## Uses